Table of Contents

 The Liquidation Process

 A ‘proof of debt’ is evidence of a debt obligation (such as a loan, bond, or trade credit) between a creditor and the company.
-Each creditor must submit a proof of debt to the liquidator.
+Each creditor must submit proof of debt to the liquidator.
 The liquidator will then decide to approve it in whole, in part, or reject it.
-This will inform the liquidator of where to distribute proceeds.
+This will inform the liquidator of where to distribute the proceeds.
 Creditors with security over the company’s assets are entitled to the proceeds of the asset’s sale.
 The liquidator will sell the company’s assets and distribute the proceeds to the creditors according to the order of priority.

 The liquidator will pay any creditors without security on a ‘pari passu’ basis.
 This means that each will be entitled to a share of any remaining assets after the secured creditors are paid.
 The amount distributed to each creditor will be in proportion to the debts the company owes.